Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Algorithm for Quantum Villager Placement

 We start by addressing the case where $k=2$.
 We call our heuristic the "bury heuristic" or BURY, and it is based upon the idea that if a vertex and all of its neighbors are the same color, that vertex will never be able to participate in any matching.
 Correspondingly, we say that "burying" a vertex $v$ means assigning $v$ and its neighborhood $N(v)$ the same color.
 To do this, we assign weights to each vertex in the graph equal to the number of nodes required to bury it.
 For an instance of the heuristic, an amount of resources $r$ (number of nodes that one can color) also needs to be specified.
-At the beginning of the execution of the algorithm, this number usually initialized to $\frac{n}{k}$, as we are naturally aiming to color $\frac{n}{k}$ vertices in the graph.
-Using this framing of calculating costs to bury nodes, a straightforward heuristic solution is to at each time step bury the vertex with the lowest cost, each time subtracting that cost from the remaining resource value.
+At the beginning of execution of the algorithm, $r$ is usually initialized to $\frac{n}{k}$, as we are naturally aiming to color $\frac{n}{k}$ vertices in the graph.
+Using our BURY framework, a straightforward heuristic approach is to, at each iteration, bury the vertex with the lowest cost, each time subtracting that cost from the remaining resource value.
 When no unburied vertices remain with a bury cost less than $r$.
 Arbitrary nodes can be colored, each time reducing $r$ by 1.
 In practice, we suspect that sometimes we will find better partitions if these "arbitrary" nodes are adjacent to a node that has already been colored.
 The greedy heuristic application of the "bury" idea is further detailed in Algorithm~\ref{alg:bury_heuristic}, and an example first iteration on a grid graph is presented in Figure~\ref{fig:step_1}.
 An implementation in the Julia programming language is available on GitHub, as QuantumHamlets.jl \footnote{\url{https://github.com/QuantumSavory/QuantumHamlets.jl}}~\cite{micciche_2026_18459303}.

 To generalize this "bury heuristic" approach to $k$ partition, we simply run Algorithm ~\ref{alg:bury_heuristic} with $r=\frac{n}{k}$, then take the remaining uncolored subgraph, and run the algorithm again.
 Repeat until only $\frac{n}{k}$ uncolored vertices remain.
 At this point, the graph has been partitioned into $k$ pieces.